2020 Farmland values – strong and stable market fuelled by optimism

 The pandemic brought on many economic uncertainties.
 So far, none of the economic conditions seem to influence the farmland market negatively.
 Land values continue to climb as producers carry out their strategic business plans.
 Next week, we’ll look at the historical trend in farmland values relative to farm revenues and interest rates.

-Lyne Michaud, É.A., Business Intelligence Analyst, Valuations
+Article by: Lyne Michaud, É.A., Business Intelligence Analyst, Valuations